Jul 9, 2015|

 Why Visit Noel Kempff Park

-The stunning setting is renowned for its dramatic waterfalls, steep plateaus, and vibrant lagoons, with plenty of fantastic hiking trails and swimming spots.
+The stunning setting features dramatic waterfalls, steep plateaus, and vibrant lagoons, with plenty of fantastic hiking trails and swimming spots.
 The park is not the most accessible destination to get to.
 It requires a good dose of healthy adventure and time; however, the natural beauty of the region is more than worth a visit during any Bolivia tour.

 Best Time to Visit Noel Kempff Park